rG223/LiCAM/README.md

 ![Image](./images/model.png)
-The overview of the MoCA.
+The overview of the LiCAM.

-This project is a pytorch implementation of *MoCA: A Monitoring Classification Accuracy Framework for Long-tailed Instance Segmentation*
+This project is a pytorch implementation of *LiCAM:  Long-Tailed Instance Segmentation with Real-Time Classification Accuracy Monitoring*